Sports News Roundup: Tennis-Nadal beats Djokovic in epic clash to reach French Open semi-finals; Tennis-Tranquil Zverev keeps emotions in check to down Alcaraz in Paris and more | Sports-Games

 Alexander Zverev appeared calm as a monk compared to the exuberance of his teenage opponent Carlos Alcaraz during their grueling French Open quarter-final on Tuesday and the German believes reining in his emotions was crucial to his win.
 With the vast majority of the crowd at Court Philippe Chatrier rooting for the 19-year-old, who was on a 14-match winning streak, Zverev showed nerves of steel for the entire three hours and 18 minutes of the match.

-Tennis-Unsure of what comes after Paris, Nadal focuses on next French Open challenge
+Tennis-Unsure of what comes after Paris, Nadal focuses on the next French Open challenge

 Knowing this French Open could be his last, Rafael Nadal had already turned his thoughts to his Roland Garros semi-final match minutes after beating Novak Djokovic in an epic quarter-final on Tuesday.
 The 13-time French champion is chasing a record-extending 22nd men's Grand Slam title.
 But time might be running out for the Spaniard, who has been suffering from a chronic foot injury that had put his participation in the claycourt major in doubt.